dmfbsh/dmfbsh.github.io/0documentation/2-03-generate.md

 ## Sub-Images

-Advanced Renamer is used to rename the car and driver sub-images.
-Two batch methods are defined:
+Directory Opus is used to rename the car and driver sub-images.
+Two rename functions are defined:

-- F1 Stamps - Cars
+- Stamps - Cars

-- F1 Stamps - Drivers
+- Stamps - Drivers